Offshore wind farms are essential to the global energy supply“

 What differentiates the construction of an offshore wind farm from an onshore wind farm?

 In essence, there are three main differences.
 On the one hand, offshore wind turbines are much more powerful than onshore turbines.
-In an onshore market, the typical turbine currently has a capacity of 4 to 5 megawatts in Europe and America, and around 3 megawatts in Asia.
+In an onshore market, the typical turbine currently has a capacity of 4 to 7 megawatts in Europe and America, and 2 to 5 megawatts in Asia.
 Offshore, turbine output currently lies between 10 and 15 MW per turbine.
 In addition, a large percentage of offshore turbines currently in operation are gearless.
 Instead, they have a slowturning, very large, and very heavy generator.
 Onshore, on the other hand, the majority of turbines are still equipped with a high-speed drive train with a three-stage gearbox and high-speed generator.
 And lastly, it goes without saying that the corrosion protection requirements for offshore installations are generally higher than for those on land.

 Offshore